netdata/netdata/web/gui/custom/README.md

 - using data from one or more Netdata servers, on the same dashboard
 - host your dashboard HTML page on any web server, anywhere

-netdata charts can also be added to existing web pages.
+Netdata charts can also be added to existing web pages.

 Check this **[very simple working example of a custom dashboard](http://netdata.firehol.org/demo.html)**, and its **[html source](../demo.html)**.